mullvad/mullvadvpn-app/docs/security.md

 started during early boot that applies a blocking policy that persists until the `mullvad-daemon` is started.

+### macOS

+Due to the inability to specify dependencies of system services in `launchd` there is no way to ensure that our daemon is started before any other service is started - services can only depend on one another via socket activation.
+Thus, during bootup, there almost certainly is a window of leaks where traffic will be leaking until our daemon is started and the firewall rules are applied.

+Since on modern machines, user installed launch daemons get started after the user has logged in, traffic leaks can also occur after bootup before the user has logged in.

 ## Desktop Electron GUI

 The graphical frontend for the app on desktop is an Electron app.
 This app only ever loads